andrew henderson menu

 Ever-Increasing Taxes

 How much tax is too much tax?
-In the US, as it seems, there is no such thing as “too much tax.”
+In the US, it seems that there is no such thing as ‘too much tax’.

 This is a significant roadblock for aspiring investors or entrepreneurs when setting up a business.

-There’s no doubt why territories like the Cayman Islands, among other tax havens with no income taxes and corporate taxes, are so popular among high-net-worth individuals.
+There’s no doubt why territories like the Cayman Islands, among other tax havens with no income taxes and corporate taxes, are so popular with high-net-worth individuals.

-Tax-friendly countries offer a chance to keep more of what you earned, and people love that – rightfully so.
+Tax-friendly countries offer a chance to keep more of what you earn, and people love that – rightfully so.

 Go Big or Go Home